nbogie/cyf-react-challenges/challenge-image-carousel/README.md

 - Send the URL of your hosted app to your team on Slack.
 - Make sure you can access it and play with it on a smartphone!
 - Celebrate!

+## Optional: Add UI for delay time

+Add UI so that the user can specify how long to wait between images.

 ## Advanced Challenge: make it look good